|Piazzale Angelo Moratti, Milano MI, Italy

 By Train – Milano railway station accepts trains from Paris three times a day.
 TGV trains will take you to the city from the French capital in 7 hours.
 A good idea is to take Thello night train for those who crave for great night views and romantic atmosphere.

-By Plane – located only km from the city center, Milano Linate international airport can be equally good for budget tourists considering low ticket prices.
+By Plane – located only 4 miles from the city center, Milano Linate international airport can be equally good for budget tourists considering low ticket prices.
 You can also get to the Milan-Malpensa, which is the largest airport around Milano.
 However, it will take you more time to get to the city.
-It is about 40 km away from the downtown.
+It is about 24 miles away from the downtown.

 - Cafe’ People – you have never seen such a huge selection of cakes and pastries before.
 Located not far from the stadium, the venue offers an enormous range of traditional Italian sandwiches, cakes, muffins, chocolates, sweets and more.
 Order a cup of local-brewed coffee for a boost of energy before the match.